 If you have cancer you're covered by the Disability Discrimination Act.
 This means that your employer is not allowed to discriminate against you because of your illness.
 They have a duty to make ‘reasonable adjustments’ to help you cope.
 Examples of these include:

 - allowing you time off for treatment and medical appointments

 - allowing flexibility with working hours, the tasks you have to perform or your working environment.

 The definition of what is ‘reasonable’ depends on the situation.
 For example, how much it would affect your employer’s business.

-It will help if you give your employer as much information as possible about how much time you will need off and when.
-Talk to your human resources department if you have one.
-Your union or staff association representative should also be able to give you advice.
+You should give your employer as much information as possible about how much time you'll need off and when.
+Speak to a member of your human resources department, if you have one.
+Your union or staff association representative can also give you advice.

 Money and benefits

 If you have to reduce or stop work because of your cancer, you may find it hard to cope financially.
 If you have cancer or you're caring for someone with cancer, you may be entitled to financial support.